ExpediaGroup/graphql-kotlin/README.md

 }
 ```

 Note that the data class property is annotated as `@property:GraphQLDescription`.
-This is due the way kotlin [maps back to the java elements](https://kotlinlang.org/docs/reference/annotations.html#annotation-use-site-targets).
+This is due to the way kotlin [maps back to the java elements](https://kotlinlang.org/docs/reference/annotations.html#annotation-use-site-targets).
 If you do not add the `property` prefix the annotation is actually on the contructor argument and will not be picked up by the generator.

 ## Configuration